Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Experiments and Results

+Table \ref{tab:Table3} summarizes the prediction results for the Hippocampus segmentation task of the MSD dataset.
+Our DSD framework is attached to three different U-shaped backbone architectures on the MSD-Hippocampus dataset.
+When the DSD framework was attached to the VNet backbone, it outperforms the backbone with 1.63\% increase in mean Dice score and 1.07 mm decrease in mean HD95.

-Table \ref{tab:Table3} summarizes the prediction results for the MSD dataset using UNETR and nnU-Net as backbone along with the DSD framework.
-DSD outperforms the UNETR backbone with 3.6\% increase in Dice score and 9.2 mm decrease in HD95 and outperforms the nnU-Net backbone with 2.7\% increase in Dice score and 3.8 mm decrease in HD95.
-Similar to the observation in the MMWHS dataset, DSD significantly reduces the variance of Dice score and HD95 for the 24 patients in the testing set.
-A qualitative comparison between the ground-truth (GT) labels and predictions with UNETR backbone, UNETR with DSD, nnU-Net backbone and nnU-Net with DSD on a 2D slice (on FLAIR MRI) is shown in Fig. \ref{fig:figure3}.
+Table \ref{tab:Table3} also shows that when the DSD framework is attached to the UNETR backbone, it outperforms the backbone with 1.3\% increase in the mean Dice score and 0.83 mm decrease in mean HD95.
+Additionally, when attached to the nnU-Net backbone, DSD outperforms the backbone with 0.94\% increase in the mean Dice score and 0.39 mm decrease in mean HD95.
+Given the low resolution of the Hippocampus volumes, these are significant improvements in the performance.